-SC warns public about fake court documents
+SC warns public on fake court orders, urges verification through official channels

-SC spokesperson Camille Ting advised against responding to such fake communications which often aim to collect money and reminded the public that courts will never ask individuals to settle cases via unofficial means.
+SC spokesperson Camille Ting advised against responding to such fake communications which aim to collect money and reminded the public that courts will never ask individuals to settle cases via unofficial means.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.